Office Update & Coronavirus – 4 August, 2020

-We have also launched our Down Under Deals with many great Aussie holidays now available.
-So when the time is right and you’re able to explore more of Australia, make sure you view our website to see the incredible selection of travel experiences that we can offer close to home.
+Sincere thanks to clients that continue booking for 2021 and we have also launched our Down Under Deals with many great Aussie & New Zealand holidays now available.
+So when the time is right and you’re ready to travel, make sure you browse our website to see the incredible selection of travel experiences that we can offer overseas and closer to home.

 Bookings Being Actioned in Date Order

-We are now actioning tour deferment bookings up until July 2020.
+We are now actioning reservations for travel up until December 2020.

 Due to the high volume of requests and complexities with re-booking each reservation, your consultant will be in touch in order of departure dates.